 - peanut butter candies, roughly chopped

-- 2 TBSP melted peanut butter to drizzle (30 seconds or so in the microwave)
+- 2 tablespoon melted peanut butter to drizzle (30 seconds or so in the microwave)

 - chocolate syrup

-After all of the excess brownie is removed from the pan, you are ready to extract those brownie hearts and start dressing them up!
+After all of the excess brownie is removed from the pan, you are ready to extract those Valentine’s Day brownies and start dressing them up!
 I used a spatula with a sharp edge to make sure I could get underneath the brownies cleanly and lift them from the pan.
-I place each heart on a “work plate” to pile on my toppings.
-To top the brownies, I just sprinkled on the toppings, then drizzled on my syrups.

 Voila!
 That’s it!
 Now you’re ready to own this Valentine’s Day like you’ve been preparing for months.
-But to be honest, these brownie cakes are so good no one will really care.
-They will just be glad you thought of them… and that they’re getting to eat this deliciousness… Ok, mostly that they’re getting to eat this deliciousness.
-But let’s face, you’re really ok with that.
-Happy Valentine’s Day, my friends!
+But to be honest, these last minute brownies and their special toppings are so good no one will really care.
+They will just be glad you thought of them… and that they’re getting to eat this deliciousness…

 - Red Velvet Trifle

 - Spicy Chocolate Heart Candies in 3 Easy Steps